 This program is based at Edinburgh Napier University, a modern institution spread over three campuses enrolling 18,000 students.
 ENU is known for its practical bent, with a focus on curricula and training for 21st-century employment.
 HWS and other international students will study alongside local Scottish students for an integrated learning experience.
 As do other British universities, ENU provides students with the opportunity for self-directed study and research under the guidance of faculty mentors and instructors.
 To enhance the cultural experience, study abroad students may join any student society, club or sport offered by ENU and may also sign up for outings to arts and cultural events in the city through the Student Union.

-Students who participate in this program can select courses from a variety of departments, including but not limited to computer science, English literature, history, music, physics, sociology, criminal justice and women’s studies.
+Students who participate in this program can select courses from a variety of subject areas, including but not limited to computer science, English literature, history, music, physics, sociology, criminal justice and women’s studies.
 Note that admission to most courses in music is by portfolio.
 The standard course load is comprised of three ENU course modules, for which students will receive 4 HWS credits.
 Students may mix and match classes from different faculties and academic fields across any of the campuses.

 Due to the wide range of courses offered through ENU, this program can accommodate students from a variety of disciplines.
 It will be of particular interest to those interested in computer science and technology, physics, English literature, sociology, criminal justice and music.